JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `coroutinesJavaAgent`
 {#initializeIntelliJPlatformPlugin-coroutinesJavaAgent}

-Java Agent file for the Coroutines library, which is required to enable coroutines debugging.
+Specifies the Java Agent file for the Coroutines library required to enable coroutines debugging.

 {style="narrow"}
 Type